Image of Edna Mae Harris

 Biografia

-Edna Mae Harris was one of the best-known Black actresses during the 1930s and 1940s.
-She starred in some of the best all-black cast independently produced movies of the day.
-An attractive woman who had a soulful voice, personality, sex appeal, she was a triple threat to show business, as she could sing, dance, and act.
-She was the personification of an Harlem performer, sexy, vivacious, alive, hot and full of life.
-Edna found fame by playing in the stage and screen version of The Green Pastures (1936) as Zeba.
-Naturally audiences loved her, and she received glorious reviews, so it was no surprise when Hollywood asked her to repeat her role on screen to wide acclaim.
+Edna Mae Harris was one of the best-known Black actresses of the 1930s and 1940s.
+She starred in many all-black cast independently produced movies of the day.
+An attractive woman who had a soulful voice, personality and sex appeal, she could sing, dance and act.
+The personification of a Harlem performer, Edna found fame by playing in both stage and screen versions of The Green Pastures (1936) as Zeba.
+Audiences loved her, and she received glorious reviews, so it was no surprise when Hollywood asked her to repeat her role on screen to wide acclaim.
 Edna Mae was very much in demand starring in some of the top Black movies such as Spirit of Youth (1938), Paradise in Harlem (1939), Sunday Sinners (1940), The Notorious Elinor Lee (1940), and Tall, Tan, and Terrific (1946), showing her excellent acting skills in drama and comedy.
 Edna Mae Harris got to tell her story in her later years in the documentary, Midnight Ramble (1994), about independently produced Black films.

 Películas